V-11/CTF/CyberTalents/Reverse Engineering/[MEDIUM] Mobile App.md

 ![](images/mobile-app1.png)

-It didn't tell us much
+It didn't tell us much.
 Let's check the resources for cordova files (as you can see they are imported so one of them might have the flag).
 I spent some time going through them and I finally got it